cloudsigma/terraform-provider-cloudsigma/docs/resources/snapshot.md

 subcategory: ""
 description: |-
   The snapshot resource allows you to manage CloudSigma snapshots.
+  Snapshots are point-in-time versions of a drive.
+They can be cloned to a full drive, which makes it possible to restore an older version of a VM image.
 ---

 # cloudsigma_snapshot (Resource)

 The snapshot resource allows you to manage CloudSigma snapshots.

+Snapshots are point-in-time versions of a drive.
+They can be cloned to a full drive, which makes it possible to restore an older version of a VM image.

 ## Example Usage